 Mining is undoubtedly one of Mexico’s most important economic activities.
 A part of the country’s culture since pre-Colombian times, Mexican mining saw a new era of development begin during Spanish colonization, with a particular focus on precious metals exploration.
 Five centuries later, the country is amongst the top ten global producers of more than 15 metals and minerals.
-In 2020, the mining sector represented 1.3 percent of Mexico’s GDP and boasted a production value of more than 281 billion Mexican pesos – despite a drop in output – supported by a high in metal prices.
+In 2021, the mining sector represented 1.5 percent of Mexico’s GDP and boasted a production value of more than 330 billion Mexican pesos, as the sector recovered from the pandemic slump, while supported by a high in metal prices.

 Precious metals still dominate the sector

-Meanwhile, in spite of reporting almost half of the gold production value, silver mine production in Mexico remains a force to be reckoned with.
-In 2020, the Latin American country was the largest silver producer worldwide, supplying over 22 percent of the global production that year.
+Meanwhile, in spite of reporting a much smaller share of production value when compared to gold, silver mine production in Mexico remains a force to be reckoned with.
+In 2021, the Latin American country was by far the largest silver producer worldwide, supplying almost one-quarter of global production that year.
 Silver production is largely concentrated in the central state of Zacatecas, where three out of the five biggest silver mines in Mexico are located.

 Base metals also claim their space